cosmos/cosmos/PURPOSE.md

-We believe in the power of cryptocurrency blockchains to provide a public good, powered by a collection of self-motivated actors governed by the rules of a shared consensus ledger, in an environment of competition and freedom of choice.
+We believe in the power of public blockchains to provide a public good, powered by a collection of self-motivated actors governed by the rules of a shared consensus ledger, in an environment of competition and freedom of choice.
 We have learned important lessons from the successes and failures of prior